tonioloewald/StoryCast/README.md

 over the course of the day.
 It's kind of nutty but it does what I need (and it includes a nifty lightweight binding system -- see the values and table methods).
 I've actually got a much nicer binding library up my sleeve, but the licensing is in flux.

+Yes, the server-side stuff is written in PHP.
+I got so disgusted with the state of PHP's MySQL APIs (seriously WTF -- they've deprecated the main mysql API and replaced it with two APIs that seem to be no better, including methods added and deprecated since introduction) that I nearly rewrote everything in nodejs halfway through but the annoyances/expense in hosting it put me off.

+The whole thing has a very clean RESTful API so it would be pretty easy to swap out the glue between the dead simple database and the almost dead simple client.